 Keeping track of your baby’s breathing patterns and using the following methods can help reduce fast breathing:

-- Using a humidifier to add moisture to the air,
+- Using a humidifier to add moisture to the air.

-- Spending time in a steamy bathroom to help loosen mucus and soothe the airways,
+- Spending time in a steamy bathroom to help loosen mucus and soothe the airways.

-- Keeping the baby well-hydrated with fluids,
+- Keeping the baby well-hydrated with breast milk or formula.

 - Using saline drops to relieve nasal congestion.